Martin's Conjecture in the Enumeration Degrees: A Non-Uniformly Invariant Function

 A rough calculation using Theorem 2.6(III) in \cite{kalimullin2003} gives a bound of $\Sigma^0_4(A')$ on the complexity of $F(A)$.
-The uniqueness (up to $e$-degree) of maximal $\mathcal{K}$-partners guarantees that the function is $e$-invariant, and step 2 ensures that $F$ is not locally constant.
-Finally, \hyperref[lemma:kpair-non-uniformity]{Lemma~\ref{lemma:kpair-non-uniformity}} shows that $F$ is not uniformly $e$-invariant. \end{proof}
+The uniqueness (up to $e$-degree) of maximal $\ca{K}$-partners guarantees that the function is $e$-invariant, and step 2 ensures that $F$ is not locally constant.
+Hence, by \hyperref[lemma:kpair-non-uniformity]{Lemma~\ref{lemma:kpair-non-uniformity}}, that $F$ is not uniformly $e$-invariant.

+We need to work a bit harder to show that is not equivalent, on any upper cone, to a Borel uniformly $e$-invariant function.
+The idea is that, if it were, it would give us a Borel choice function for the enumeration degrees of halves of maximal $\ca{K}$-pairs.
+With such a choice function, we can define a wellorder of type $\omega$ on each such degree, which leads us to a contradiction.
+We proceed with the details: